westonslayton/Economic-Sanctions-Research/README.md

 * Every time you open RStudio, be sure to run ```git pull``` in the terminal--this will update your local clone of the project with the most up-to-date changes.
 ## Running the Program
 * Simply specify the year for which you'd like to gather data by editing the year variable in the first code chunk of the ```Viewing + Getting Data``` section.
 When you run ```final <- everything(year)``` within the same code chunk (the ```everything``` function utilizes all the other functions), the functions provided will query, clean, merge, convert frequency, and calculate beta for all available countries.
+* Make sure you are in the ```src``` folder before running the program; otherwise, files won't be able to be written to the data folder, and the function will throw an error.
 ## Documentation
 ### Comtrade
 This part of the program utilizes the comtradeapicall Python package to implement additional functionality.